WMC-TV: Sports programming

 One of the station's first broadcasts was a football game at Crump Stadium in Memphis.
 WMCT first broadcast what was then known simply as Championship Wrestling (later to become USWA Championship Wrestling in 1989) by stringing cables across the street from its studio to the since-demolished Ellis Auditorium in downtown Memphis early in the 1950s.
-Wrestling returned to Channel 5 in 1977, after several years on WHBQ-TV, and for many years the very popular live in-studio professional wrestling program was broadcast live on Saturdays from 10 a.m. to 11:30 a.m.
+Wrestling returned to Channel 5 in 1977, after several years on WHBQ-TV, and for many years the very popular live in-studio professional wrestling program was broadcast live on Saturdays from 10 a.m. to 11:30 am.
 Some of the wrestlers became regional celebrities from their exposure on the program, including Jerry "The King" Lawler, whose fame earned him his own locally produced Sunday sports program on channel 5 during the 1980s.
 USWA Championship Wrestling eventually became the last remaining program of its kind in the U.S., before its cancellation in 1997.
 Long before national PGA Tour broadcasts began, WMC-TV broadcast live professional golf from the Memphis Open, with a three-camera remote truck providing coverage from three greens.

+In 2025, WMC reached an agreement with the Memphis Grizzlies to simulcast five games with FanDuel Sports Network Southeast during the 2024–25 season.
+The station will also air select Grizzlies games through NBC's NBA coverage starting in the 2025–26 season.
+WMC also reached a 19-game agreement with the Memphis Redbirds, the Triple-A affiliate of the St. Louis Cardinals.